 - debt collectors;

-- your representatives (including your legal adviser, accountant, mortgage broker, financial adviser, executor, administrator, guardian, trustee, or attorney);
+- your representatives (including your legal adviser, accountant, mortgage broker, executor, administrator, guardian, trustee, or attorney);

 - fraud bureaus or other organisations to identify, investigate or prevent fraud or other misconduct;

-- regulatory bodies, government agencies and law enforcement bodies in any jurisdiction; and
+- regulatory bodies, government agencies and law enforcement bodies in any jurisdiction.

-We may also disclose your personal information to others outside the SG Advisory where:
+- we may also disclose your personal information to others where:

 - we are required or authorised by law or where we have a public duty to do so;